BarbarossaTM/nacl2/README.md

 NACL2 will consist of **Sources** which will be queried for inventory information or anyting which might be relevant to feed your automation and providing this informaton in well defined **Data Types** to NACL2.
 The primary source obviously is `netbox` for now.

-Once all configured sources are queried **Logic modules** will be run in a configured order and gather and/or mangle information needed from the inventory, annotate devices, VMs, interfaces, etc. and generate configuration items based on the those.
+**Logic modules** will be responsible to gather and/or mangle information needed from the inventory, annotate devices, VMs, interfaces, etc. and generate configuration items based on the those.
 The aim is to provide generic modules where possible and have a framework which provides freedom to add own magic dust as well.

 Sources, Data types, and Logic Modules will be designed as Python modules following an internal (to be defined) API.

+### Lifecycle

+On start-up NACL2 will invoke all configured Sources and run all activated Logic Modules in the configured order.
+Once finished the computed data set is cached and available to be queried via the API.
+Queries will always be answered from the cached data set.
+If desired queries arriving before computation has finished can be delayed until the data set is ready.

+NACL2 will check if a re-computation is required on a regular configurable basis; re-compututation can also be triggered via the API.
+Computation will run in the background and once finished succesfully the internal cache will be updated.

 ### Sources

 Source modules are responsible for retrieving inventory and/or configuration information as well as any other *intent* from any source useful and store the information in pre- or self-defined data types and structures.

+Source modules should implement a method to check if the data in the given source has been changed and a reload is required.

 ### Data Types